anjalipathania994-cmd/Marketing-Campaign-Analysis/README.md

-Once the clean data was in my PostgreSQL database, I wrote 12 targeted SQL queries to extract meaningful business metrics.
-Here is what I performed:
+Once the clean data was in my PostgreSQL database,
+I wrote 12 targeted SQL queries to extract meaningful business metrics.

-Aggregations for Performance: I used GROUP BY, SUM, and AVG to find out which marketing channels yield the highest average ROI and the most leads.
+## Aggregations for Performance:

+ I used GROUP BY, SUM, and AVG to find out which marketing channels yield the highest average ROI and the most leads.

-Created Custom Business Metrics: I wrote formulas directly in SQL to calculate the conversion_rate_pct (conversions divided by leads) and roi_per_dollar to see where our money works hardest.
+## Created Custom Business Metrics:

+I wrote formulas directly in SQL to calculate the conversion_rate_pct (conversions divided by leads) and roi_per_dollar to see where our money works hardest.

+## Budget Logic:

-Budget Logic: I used CASE WHEN statements to group campaigns into 'Low (<$10k)', 'Medium ($10k-$30k)', and 'High (>$30k)' budget buckets to see if spending more actually guarantees better returns.
+ I used CASE WHEN statements to group campaigns into 'Low (<$10k)', 'Medium ($10k-$30k)', and 'High (>$30k)' budget buckets to see if spending more actually guarantees better returns.

-Regional Deep Dives: I wrote multi-step queries to find the absolute worst-performing region, and then drilled down to find the specific campaigns causing that failure.
+## Regional Deep Dives:
+ I wrote multi-step queries to find the absolute worst-performing region, and then drilled down to find the specific campaigns causing that failure.

 Time-Series Analysis: I used date functions (TO_CHAR and EXTRACT) to group performance by Year-Month to spot historical trends and find out which specific month consistently delivers the best ROI.